telerik/kendo-ui-core/docs/controls/charts/how-to/font-awesome-icons.md

 # Use FontAwesome in Labels

-Visual templates allow us to render font icons in Chart labels.

-The Chart labels can't contain HTML markup.
-To get around this we can use visual templates and construct the labels using the [Drawing API](/framework/drawing).
+Visual templates allow you to render font icons in Chart labels.
+The Chart labels cannot contain HTML markup.
+To get around this, use visual templates and construct the labels by using the [Drawing API]({% slug overview_kendoui_drawingapi %}).

-In the example below, we'll construct two [Text](/api/javascript/drawing/text) shapes and position them in a [Layout](/api/javascript/drawing/layout).

-The first Text element will contain the FontAwesome icon.
-The second one will be plain text label.
+The example below demonstrates font icons in category axis labels&mdash;that is, how to construct two [Text](/api/javascript/drawing/text) shapes and position them in a [Layout](/api/javascript/drawing/layout).
+The first `Text` element contains the FontAwesome icon.
+The second one is a plain text label.

-###### Example - Font Icons in Category Axis Labels
+###### Example

 ```html
     <!-- Include FontAwesome -->